collocations.org

 Constant revision of the curriculum must be undertaken to ensure its continuing relevance.

-increase | see | demonstrate, establish
+demonstrate, establish

 Skim the book in order to establish its relevance to your needs.

-assess, consider, examine, explore, judge | question
+assess, consider, examine, explore, judge

-I can''t see the relevance of his comment to the debate.
+I can't see the relevance of his comment to the debate.

 Report an error or submit a comment/suggestion on relevance